opman129/karatu-2025/README.md

 - Master core engineering concepts and practical skills.
 - Build innovative projects that make a positive impact.
 - Network with professionals and peers in the tech industry.
-- Prepare for a successful career in software engineering, specifically# Karatu-2025
+- Prepare for a successful career in cloud engineering.